R4m21/react-hooks/readme.txt

 -> business logic                 | -> no business logic         | -> complex business logic
 -> Local vs Global                | -> Local                     | -> Global
 ----------------------------------------------------------------------------------------------------------

+useCallback Hook
+what?
+-> useCallback is a hook that will return a memorized version of the callback function that only change if one of the dependencies has changed. why?
+-> it is useful when passing callbacks to optimized child components that rely on refrence equality-to prevent unnecessary renders.